THE NEONATAL UNIT

 Other factors with weaker evidence of improved breastfeeding rates include the use of guided visualisation/relaxation soundtracks and avoiding bottles through use of nasogastric tube or cup feeds.
 Controversial issues, which have conflicting evidence, include the use of pacifiers and test-weighing babies, and whether electric pumping is better than hand expressing directly after birth.

 'Double pumping' - expressing milk from both breasts at the same time - is more time-efficient and may give a greater yield overall, although evidence is conflicting

-Helping mothers to express during skin to skin or at the cot side (which may need attention to privacy) may reduce the burden of expressing, as well as improving volumes expressed.
-Explaining that there may be unavoidable antenatal factors making expressing more difficult for some mothers may help them to avoid comparing themselves with others and feeling inadequate (for example gestation at birth, antenatal and intrapartum complications and use of steroids).
+Helping people to express during skin to skin or at the cot side (which may need attention to privacy) may reduce the burden of expressing, as well as improving volumes expressed.
+Explaining that there may be unavoidable antenatal factors making expressing more difficult for some may help them to avoid comparing themselves with others and feeling inadequate (for example gestation at birth, antenatal and intrapartum complications and use of steroids).
 As with all care, it is of course important to place each family at the centre and support their own choices around feeding and expressing decisions.